I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 The Metal God Goes Industrial?

-Vocalist Rob Halford surprised his loyal headbanger following when he left Judas Priest in 1991 to explore new musical pastures.
-He seemed to find his footing fairly quickly with Fight, a street-level metal combo in the vein of groove/thrashers like Pantera.
+Rob Halford's headbanger following was stunned when he abruptly left Judas Priest in 1991 to explore new musical pastures.
+He seemed to find his footing fairly quickly with Fight, a street-level metal combo in the vein of groove-thrashers like Pantera.
 Fight's two studio albums (War of Words in 1993 and A Small Deadly Space in 1995) attracted a cult audience, but didn't set sales charts on fire.
 Soon, Rob was a free agent again.

 For his next project, Rob took an even greater, more unexpected creative leap.
 Surrounded by a new crew of young musicians, he attempted to hitch his wagon to the then-hot electronic/industrial rock sound personified by bands like Nine Inch Nails and Marilyn Manson.
 Known as "Two" (sometimes stylized as "2wo"), the new combo signed to NIN honcho Trent Reznor's Nothing Records label and released their debut album, Voyeurs, in 1998.
 Voyeurs proved to be a controversial release on numerous levels.